AntonioTorres23/OpenGL_Notes/SSAO.md

 ![[Pasted image 20251202155548.png]]

 As you can see, even though we get noticeable banding on the SSAO results due to the low sample count, by introducing some randomness the banding effects are completely gone.

+The SSAO method developed by Crytek had a certain visual style.
+Because the sample kernel used was a sphere, it caused flat walls to look gray as half of the kernel samples end up being in the surrounding geometry.
+Below is an image of Crysis's screen-space ambient occlusion that clearly portrays this gray feel.